Together We Can Eliminate Rabies, featuring Dr. Guy Palmer

 Working to Eliminate Rabies by 2030

 Rabies is one of the deadliest diseases on the planet.
 Canine-mediated human rabies has the highest case fatality rate of any known infectious disease.
 Each year an estimated 59,000 people die from rabies, with over 99% of the cases contracted from a dog bite.
 The deaths are mostly in Africa, India and other parts of Asia and one-half of the deaths occur in children under the age of 15.

 The WSU Paul G. Allen School for Global Animal Health is working with international partners to eliminate rabies as a cause of human suffering and death as part of the Zero by 30 initiative.
-Combining game-changing vaccine research with community-based programs, WSU leads in development and deployment of the strategies needed to eliminate rabies.
+Combining game-changing vaccine research with community-based programs, WSU leads in the development and deployment of the strategies needed to eliminate rabies.

 Research conducted through Rabies Free Africa aims to reduce the cost and increase the efficiency and effectiveness of mass-dog rabies vaccination programs.
 Our faculty are looking at the problem from two perspectives.
 In Tanzania, researchers focus on questions related to the vaccine, its efficacy under different storage and distribution conditions and developing cost-effective approaches to deliver the vaccine at scale across remote landscapes.
-In Kenya, the focus is on strategies and tools countries can use to design mass-dog vaccination campaigns and surveillance for rabies in people and animals where limited, or no, resources haven been previously deployed.
+In Kenya, the focus is on strategies and tools countries can use to design mass-dog vaccination campaigns and surveillance for rabies in people and animals where limited, or no, resources have been previously deployed.
 The effort to improve human health is supported by MSD Animal Health / Merck Animal Health which, since 2003, have provided over a million doses of rabies vaccines free of charge to the Rabies Free Africa program and have provided direct funding for Rabies Free Tanzania research work investigating vaccine delivery strategies.

 Allen School Rabies News

 The vaccine to prevent rabies has been around for more than 100 years.
 It is a proven method for preventing both human and canine rabies.
 That is why human death from canine rabies in the developed world is virtually nonexistent.
 The challenge arises in countries with insufficient veterinary infrastructure and financial investments required to vaccinate enough dogs to break rabies transmission chains.